itpp-labs/website-addons/multi_attachment_product_image/doc/index.rst

 * Go to the ``Images`` tab
 * Click on ``[Edit]``
 * Click on ``[Select Images]``
-* Select Images
+* Select images
 * Click on ``[Save]``

-RESULT: all the images are uploaded
+RESULT: all the selected images are uploaded